 Fifth, the effects on operators are assessed.
 These effects are mixed.
 Moving to BaK will influence the competitive strength of groups of operators and individual operators especially in the migration to BaK.
 It is in general not possible to say which category or group of operators will benefit.
-What is clear is that mobile operators will lose their current cash stream from fixed operators related to the relatively high MTRs.
+What is clear is that mobile operators will lose their current cash stream from fixed operators related to the relatively high MTRs due to symmetry of FTR and MTR.
 Thereby the move to BaK and the expected adjustment of fixed and mobile prices will imply an adjustment of the competitive balance between fixed and mobile operators.
+And accordingly it involves both the system and the level effect.